kevinfrei/snes-jog/README.md

 custom keyboard firmwares to address this exact problem.

 These aren't working right now.
-To get diagonal motion working as expected, I'll need to add input to output lag:
+To get diagonal motion working as expected, I'll need to add input to output lag, because it's pretty darned hard to release them at the same time.
+Maybe I should just detect that another button is held down too and use that to decide to move diagonally. #FeatureRequest

 | Actions    | Shortcut          |
 | ---------- | ----------------- |